srinidhisg88/Leetcode-Solutions/README.md

-This repository contains the solutions for the leetcode's problems in python.
+This repository contains the solutions for  leetcode problems in python.